Who Is a Baby Boomer?

 How Baby Boomer Applicants Affect Everyone’s Benefits

-The number of disabled baby boomers in the workforce has led to a surplus in Social Security applications, creating a backlog of disability claims.
+The number of disabled baby boomers in the workforce led to a surplus in SSD applications, creating a backlog of claims.
 This, combined with the SSA’s strict guidelines, is causing many applicants to experience longer wait times and additional application delays.
+In spring 2022, the average disability claim-processing time nationwide is 307 days.

 Though the system is flooded with baby boomer applications, those with dire needs claims (such as a compassionate allowance condition) can still get their applications on the fast-track to approval.
 Claims that qualify for expediting may receive approval and initial payments in as little as two weeks.